 Dr. Heaton has expertise in pediatric surgery, particularly surgical treatment of childhood solid tumors.
-Dr. Heaton has been assistant attending at MSKK for the past four years where he assumes a variety of responsibilities.
+Dr. Heaton has been an Assistant Attending at MSKCC for the past five years where he assumes a variety of responsibilities.
 He works in pediatric surgical oncology, childhood cancer treatment, and clinical research in surgical oncology.
-As an active contributor to oncological research, Dr. Heaton has 15 biomedical publications as a primary or contributing author in high-tier medical journals like the Journal of Pediatric Surgery and the Journal of Pediatric Hematology/Oncology.
-His research has a wide scope, considering topics from prenatal diagnosed abdominal anomalies and its postnatal management, to the surgical approaches to bilateral Wilms tumors in neonates.
-Dr. Heaton’s present research concentrates on clinical and outcomes research in pediatric surgical oncology.
+As an active contributor to oncological research, Dr. Heaton has more than 20 biomedical publications as a primary or contributing author in high-tier medical journals like the Cancer and the Journal of Pediatric Surgery.
+His research has a wide scope, considering topics from prenatally diagnosed abdominal anomalies and their postnatal management, to the surgical approaches to bilateral Wilms tumors in neonates.
+Dr. Heaton’s present research concentrates on clinical outcomes research in pediatric surgical oncology.
 The American Health Council applauds the consequential contributions Dr. Heaton has made to the field of Pediatric Oncology and his dedication to such a vulnerable patient population.

 His professional accomplishments and clinical potential have been recognized with several fellowships and awards.
 He is a Fellow of the American Academy of Pediatrics, a Fellow of the American College of Surgeons, a member of the American Pediatric Surgical Association, and a member of the International Society of Pediatric Oncology.
 His outstanding academic performance was honored with induction into Phi Beta Kappa, the honor society for liberal arts and the sciences, and Alpha Omega Alpha, the national medical honor society.
 Additionally, Dr. Heaton maintains associations with the Society Surgical Oncology and the Children’s Oncology Group.